 Alex Burnett focuses his practice on construction litigation, bankruptcy & creditors' rights, real estate litigation, including landlord/tenant matters, as well as general commercial litigation.

-Alex serves a broad spectrum of clients involved in the construction industry including banks, owners, general contractors, subcontractors and suppliers.
+Alex serves as chair of the Virginia Bar Association's Construction and Public Contracts Law Section.
+He serves a broad spectrum of clients involved in the construction industry, including banks, owners, general contractors, subcontractors and suppliers.
 He actively participates in client’s construction projects by drafting or revising contracts, advising clients of their rights throughout a project, and regularly litigating and arbitrating on behalf of clients, including prosecuting and defending mechanic’s liens, mechanic’s lien enforcement, payment and performance bond claims.

 Alex also maintains an active real estate litigation practice where he advises both landlords and tenants regarding their rights under leases and in lease disputes as well as property owners and homeowners’ associations in disputes over covenants.
 He also represents both buyers and sellers when disputes arise over the sale of property, and banks, trustees and owners in boundary and title disputes.